Turning Point 4: Help! I Am Alone with the Abuser (often Gray Divorce)

 But when the kids have left home, sometimes the mask slides off, and the truth is revealed.

-Some empty nesters use their newfound freedom to go to counseling and get better at problem-solving and conflict management.
+Some empty-nesters use their newfound freedom to go to counseling and improve their problem-solving and conflict management.
 For some people, this saves their marriage.
 By learning to set boundaries and speak in a way that they will be heard, the victim communicates in a way the abuser finally understands.
 The abuser doesn’t call the shots anymore.
 Their spouse no longer lives on Planet Me.
 In some cases, the abuse stops.

 As this woman’s story shows, finding her voice and (for the first time in more than thirty years of marriage) asking questions, led her to realize her boundaries had been violated and trampled, and she was no longer willing to look the other way and ignore the evidence of her husband’s many affairs.
 Without children at home, it was easier for her to leave.